-The major theme of our research is the study of genome variation: naturally occurring and engineered, inherited and somatic, in humans, pathogens, human cells and mice.
+The major theme of our research is the study of genome variation: naturally occurring and engineered, inherited and somatic, in humans, pathogens, human cells and across the diversity of complex life.

-Our science is organised into five Scientific Programmes, each defining a major area of research with a particular biological, disease or analytic focus.
+Our science is organised into six Scientific Programmes, each defining a major area of research with a particular biological, disease, generative or analytic focus.

 In all cases, the studies provide insights into human, pathogen, cellular evolution, the phenotypic and hence biological consequences of genome variation and the processes which cause mutations.